Scholarships for Plant Pathology

 National Garden Clubs, Inc.

-More than 30 scholarships in the amount of $3,500.00 each are offered to junior, senior, and graduate students.
+More than 35 scholarships from the National Garden Club in the amount of $3,500.00 each are offered to junior, senior, and graduate students passionate about plants on an academic level.
 Please note that doctoral students are not eligible for this source of funding.

 Interested persons are asked to submit application forms to the Garden Club Scholarship Chairman for the state in which they reside.
-All applicants must have achieved a minimum GPA of 3.0 in order to be considered.
+All applicants must have achieved a minimum GPA of 3.0 in order to be considered for this plentiful award.

 The Garden Club Federation of Pennsylvania